-Are Bayer and Monsanto going after the pot Industry?admin
+Are Bayer and Monsanto going after the pot Industry?Fast and Friendly Support

 After months of negotiation and increasing offers, Bayer – the Germany-based pharmaceutical company — has at last signed a deal with Monsanto, hereby obtaining the infamous seed producer for $66 billion.